mindsharelabs/meteor-accounts-wordpress/README.md

-Meteor Login Service for self-hosted Wordpress accounts
+Meteor Login Service for self-hosted WordPress accounts
 =======================================================

 This package is for authenticating with self-hosted wordpress sites using the commercial WP OAuth Server plugin from <a href ="https://wp-oauth.com/" target="_blank">https://wp-oauth.com/</a>.
 It is not for authenticating using wordpress.com.